Texas A&M Aggies football: Early history (1894–1964)

 In December 1947, Harry Stiteler was promoted from running backs coach to head coach for the Texas A&M football team following the firing of Homer Norton.
 In Stiteler's first season as head coach, the Aggies failed to win a game, accumulating a record of 0–9–1.
 For the 1949 season, the Aggies won only one game and had a record of 1–8–1.
 Despite the poor record in his first two seasons, Stiteler developed a reputation as a good recruiter.
 In 1950, Stiteler turned the program around with a 7–4 record, including impressive wins over Arkansas (42–13) and SMU (25–20) and a 40–20 win over Georgia in the Presidential Cup Bowl at Baltimore.
 The 1950 team had the best record of any Texas A&M football team in the first decade after World War II (1945–1954).
 In December 1950, Stiteler reported that he had been attacked and beaten by a stranger near the Shamrock Hotel in Houston, where Stiteler had been scheduled to address a group of Texas A&M alumni.
 Stiteler tried to downplay the incident, but the press reported Stiteler declined to provide details to the police and that there were conflicting versions as to what had happened.
 The San Antonio Light reported the incident under a banner headline, "MYSTERY SHROUDS STITELER BEATING."
 In March 1951, Stiteler admitted that he had misrepresented the facts concerning the assault.
 He reported that he had known his attacker and "the affair was a personal one."
 Embarrassed, Stiteler submitted his letter of resignation to the President of Texas A&M upon revealing the true facts concerning "my affair in Houston."
 Following the resignation, the members of the football team issued a statement in support of their former coach:"We believe that whatever happened to Mr. Stiteler was a personal matter and it should have remained that.
 A lot of us boys came to A. and M. in 1948 not because A. and M. had won games but simply because of Harry Stiteler and his character.
 He has never ceased to set us that same example in the years we have played and worked for him."
 In three years as the head coach at Texas A&M, Stiteler compiled a record of 8–21–2.
+Raymond George, previously USC's defensive line coach, was hired as the 17th head coach of the Texas A&M Aggies after the Stiteler scandal.
+He served as head coach for three seasons, from 1951 to 1953, during which time the Aggies produced a total record of 12–14–4.
+Among A&M's notable wins during this time period were victories over Bud Wilkinson's Oklahoma Sooners, Henry Russell Sanders' UCLA Bruins and Bear Bryant's Kentucky Wildcats.
+George resigned as the Aggies head coach following the 1953 season.
+In 1994 as a result of the NCAA findings of major violations of NCAA rules in this case, Texas A&M became one of three universities to receive as many as seven public penalties since 1952.
+Between 1956 and 1977, the university was placed on probation three times and publicly reprimanded once for major violations of NCAA rules.
+This era began a series of NCAA rules violations that continued to 2020.